Skip to Content

 • Have suitable plumbing and water flow for waste removal

-• Use a USDA-approved contractor if being built from the ground-up
+• Use a USDA-approved contractor for new construction.

 USDA Credit and Income Eligibility for Barndominiums